Course detail

 Estimation of polynomial degree for trend and separation of periodic components.

-Denoising by means of linear filtration (moving average): design of optimal weights preserving polynomials up to a given degree, Spencer's 15-point moving average.
+Denoising using linear filtration (moving average): design of optimal weights preserving polynomials up to a given degree, Spencer's 15-point moving average.

 Randomness tests.